8bitprodigy/frop-site/Debate_Notes/VeganGains-Economics.md

   - Customers will take their money to businesses who they believe best provides value for their needs

   - Businesses are naturally incentivised to produce enough product for demand for as high a quality and as low a price as possible

+- The cost of aggression far exceeds the profit that can be gained

+  -

 ## Monopolies